Project Elements Include:

 - A new wider pedestrian waiting area on the southeast corner of 26th Avenue and Powell Boulevard near Cleveland High School to provide more space for students waiting to cross Powell Boulevard.

 - A new truck apron on the southeast corner of 26th Avenue and Powell Boulevard to increase safety by allowing large vehicles to turn without entering the pedestrian zone or encroaching on vehicle lanes.

-- New signals at intersections (Southeast 21st, 26th, 33rd) with enhanced safety features, including bigger and more visible signals and poles, as well as countdown and audible countdown pedestrian signals.
+- New signals at intersections (SE 21st, 26th, 33rd) with enhanced safety features, including bigger and more visible signals and poles, and audible countdown pedestrian signals.

-- Tree removal and trimming to increase visibility.
+- Tree removals and trimming to increase visibility.

 - Increased visibility of bicyclists, pedestrians and motorists.

 - Sidewalk ADA ramp improvements and repair of some sidewalks.